 she is motivated by money alone?)

 Fallacy of Reification (Also called “Fallacy of Misplaced Concreteness” by Alfred North Whitehead): The fallacy of treating a word or an idea as equivalent to the actual thing represented by that word or idea, or the fallacy of treating an abstraction or process as equivalent to a concrete object or thing.
 In the first case, we might imagine a reformer trying to eliminate illicit lust by banning all mention of extra-marital affairs or certain sexual acts in publications.
 The problem is that eliminating the words for these deeds is not the same as eliminating the deeds themselves.
 In the second case, we might imagine a person or declaring “a war on poverty.”
-In this case, the fallacy comes from the fact that “war” implies a concrete struggle with another nation.
-“Poverty,” however is an abstraction that cannot surrender or sign peace treaties, cannot be shot or bombed, etc. Reification of the concept merely muddles the issue of what policies to follow.
+In this case, the fallacy comes from the fact that “war” implies a concrete struggle with another concrete entity which can surrender or be exterminated.
+“Poverty,” however is an abstraction that cannot surrender or sign peace treaties, cannot be shot or bombed, etc. Reification of the concept merely muddles the issue of what policies to follow and leads to sloppy thinking about the best way to handle a problem.
 It is closely related to and overlaps with faulty analogy and equivocation.

 These errors occur because the logician leaves out necessary material

 in an argument or misdirects others from missing information.

 the Deck: In this fallacy, the speaker "stacks the

 deck" in her favor by ignoring examples that disprove the